 What is the Average Cost of Assisted Living?

-What is Assisted Living and How Much Does Assisted Living Cost?
+What is Assisted Living and How Much Do Assisted Living Facilities Cost?

 First of all, what is assisted living?
-An assisted living residence or community is a housing facility for elderly people who require some level of personal care.
+An assisted living residence or community is a housing facility for older adults who require some level of personal care.
 Assisted living communities help seniors with the activities of daily living (ADLs.)
-They also typically offer activities for seniors, which promotes a healthy lifestyle and social engagement, which many seniors might not receive if they are living at home on their own.
+They also typically offer other activities for seniors, which promote a healthy lifestyle and social engagement, which many seniors might not receive if they are living at home on their own.

 The most common assisted living services offered include medication management and assistance with the six ADLs: eating, bathing, dressing, toileting, mobility, and continence.
-Other services offered at assisted living centers include housekeeping, meals, laundry, transportation services, and social programs and activities.
+Other services offered at assisted living centers include housekeeping, meals, laundry, transportation services, and social programs.
 However, the services and features of every assisted living center vary – and ultimately affect the cost of each.

-Unfortunately, there is no easy answer for exactly how the cost of assisted living will be for an individual or family.
-It depends on the individual resident.
+Now, let’s get to the cost of assisted living facilities.
+Unfortunately, there is no easy way to determine what the costs of assisted living will be for an individual or family.
+It depends on the individual needs of the resident.
 On average, assisted living costs a little more than $4,000 a month, according to a 2018 survey by Genworth.
 However, the actual cost of assisted living that you might pay depends on several factors.

-What Factors Affect the Cost of Assisted Living?
+What Factors Affect the Average Cost of Assisted Living?

-Similarly to how location affects the real estate market, location also affects the cost of an assisted living facility.
-According to Genworth, the five most expensive states for assisted living are Delaware, Alaska, New Jersey, Massachusetts and Rhode Island.
+Similarly to how location affects the real estate market, location also affects the average cost for assisted living.
+According to Genworth, the five most expensive states for assisted living are Delaware, Alaska, New Jersey, Massachusetts, and Rhode Island.
 The five least expensive states for assisted living are Missouri, Georgia, South Carolina, Arkansas, and North Dakota.
 Assisted living centers in the Midwest and Southeast tend to be less expensive than in other parts of the country.
-The cost of assisted living can vary within states themselves as well.
+The average cost of assisted living can vary based on cities as well.